L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

 {\bf Lifts.} There exist elementary constructions: irreducible components of $X(m,i)$ can give rise another irreducible components of $X(\bar m,\bar i)$ for some $\bar m, \bar i$.
 We consider two such constructions which are called the even lift and the odd lift (according the parity of $m$), respectively.
-They can be useful for generalizations of the present theory to the case $q>2$.
-Interpretation of the lifts in terms of weighted binary trees is an exercise for a student.
+They can be useful for generalizations of the present theory to other cases.
+Namely, $X(m,i)$ of the present paper are a special case of the varieties $X_\g c(q,n,m,i)$, see the Introduction (also the base field can be either of finite characteristic or of characteristic 0).
+Analogs of constructions of lifts for all these cases can help us to get an analog of the present theory for other $q$ and $n$.
+Interpretation of the lifts in terms of weighted forests is an exercise for a student.
 Some constructions of the present part depend on Conjectures 2.1, 2.4.

 {\bf 8.
 Even lift.}